MonashDataFluency/r-linear/README.md

 # r-linear

-Course notes on linear models in R
+Workshop material on the use of linear models in R.